This article appeared in the March issue of VICE magazine. Click HERE to subscribe.

 Of course, Buress still nods to the strange turn his life took in late 2014, and likely will for a while.
 He knows it has become funny.
 His Netflix set includes a bit in which he talks about how distrustful he is of strangers.
 He punctuates this riff with, "Did Cosby send you?"

-His other new material, which contains his trademark mixture of incisive social observations and absurdist revelations, focuses more on his fears about ageing and moving past his hard-partying 20s (though he told me he still goes out until 3 or 4 AM every night when he is out on the road).
+His other new material, which contains his trademark mixture of incisive social observations and absurdist revelations, focuses more on his fears about aging and moving past his hard-partying 20s (though he told me he still goes out until 3 or 4 AM every night when he is out on the road).
 His main criticism of his own act now is that he appears too sweaty doing it—"I don't know why I look particularly sweaty in this special," he said.
 "Watch me get older and sweatier."